Short on time? Here’s the final verdict:

 |P2P Servers||Works with Top P2P Apps||Port Forwarding||SOCKS5 Proxy Support||Kill Switch||No-Logs Policy|

-In addition, before torrenting, I ran leak tests while connected to 10+ servers from each provider, and I never saw any leaks.
-Also, I ran torrent IP leaks on 3 torrent clients with both ExpressVPN and NordVPN to make sure the torrent app doesn’t leak my real IP address to other peers — the results always displayed each provider’s IP address.
+Finally, before I downloaded any torrents with both VPNs, I ran several leak tests — I’m happy to say I never experienced any leaks.
+What’s more, I also ran torrent IP leak tests with both providers using 5+ P2P apps to make sure the torrent clients don’t leak my real IP address.
+Fortunately, the results always displayed each VPN’s IP address.